 An international passenger may change their “place of residence” during the 14-day period but, if that happens, and if the person is residing within the State, the international passenger must notify that change to a nominated State official.

 Nominated State officials (such as Immigration Service personnel and Health Service Executive “contact-tracers”), as well as members of the Garda Síochána, may require any international passenger who is within the State to provide more information about the person’s contact details and proposed “place of residence” for the 14-day period.

-SI 45 also requires individuals or companies who organise or facilitate the arrival of a relevant traveller by providing them with access to or use of a vehicle (“travel organisers”) (such as car-hire businesses) to take reasonable steps to inform the international passenger of the requirement to complete the PLF process.
+Individuals and companies that organise or facilitate the arrival of a relevant traveller by providing them with access to or use of a vehicle (“travel organisers”) (such as car-hire businesses) must take reasonable steps to inform the international passenger of the requirement to provide a negative Covid test and to complete the PLF process.

-The current end-date of 9 June 2021 may be amended by a further statutory instrument.
+The current end-date for this requirement – 9 June 2021 – may be amended by a further statutory instrument.